 First Nations Consultation Policy and Guidelines Renewal 2016

-Indigenous Relations has begun engagement with Treaty 6 First Nations, and we are discussing engagement plans with Treaty 7 and Treaty 8 First Nations and political leadership.
+Indigenous Relations began engaging with Treaty 6 First Nations in summer 2016, and Treaty 7 and Treaty 8 First Nations in January 2017.

 + How we’re engaging